Ytiktik/test_project/README.md

 # test_project

-This file holds a single piece of information but its coded. if 3 + 5 = 8:
+This file holds a single piece of information that changes daily based on the temperature in new york if today was a cold day (less than 15 degrees celsius) the true information is Hey!
-  The information is SGVsbG8gV29ybGQ= if 3 + 5 = 9:
-The information is SGVsbG8ZZV29ybGQ
+Otherwise it is Obamas first word in his inaguration speech